alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 // log.txt now contains two lines
 ```

 Call `AppendLine("log.txt", "hello")` once and the file gains one line.
 Call it twice and the file gains two.
-Another process may also change or lock the file in between.
-Even a later read from the same path may now produce a different result.
+Another process may change or lock the file in between.
+A later read from the same path may now produce a different result.

 Once an operation touches the world, later calls depend on what happened before: whether the file was already changed, whether an API was already called, or whether rate limits, retries, or delays now apply.
 An HTTP request often needs a specific calling pattern if you want later requests to succeed.